China says tech firms have nothing to fear from anti-terror law

 "With transparent procedures, China's anti-terrorism campaign will be different from what the United States has done: letting the surveillance authorities run amok and turn counterterrorism into paranoid espionage and peeping on its civilians and allies," Xinhua said.

-Fu, the parliamentary spokeswoman, said China would continue to amend the counterterrorism law but would not compromise its national security priorities.
+Fu said China would continue to amend the law but would not compromise its national security priorities.